 This page provides information on what constitutes disability discrimination and explains the duties of education providers not to discriminate against pupils on grounds of disability.

 Please complete all relevant boxes on the contact form to ensure we provide you with the correct information.
 We strongly recommend providing as much relevant information as possible.
 We aim to respond to your message within 5 working days of receipt.
 Please note our working days are Monday to Friday.
+During the Christmas break our 5 working days start from our first day back in the office.
 If we suspect there are safeguarding concerns we may attempt to contact you on the phone number provided to seek further details.
-For more information please visit our terms and conditions If we cannot assist due to the matter being outside of our scope, we will email and state why we cannot…
+For more information please visit our terms and conditions If we cannot…

 This how to guide sets out the steps that you can take to request that your child’s special educational needs are assessed and provided for by the local authority.